 - Arrange for the dean of your current law school to send a letter of good standing to our admissions office.
 This letter should also include class rank.

-- Arrange for your current law school to send an official transcript reflecting a full year formal matriculation.
+- Arrange for your current law school to send an official transcript reflecting a full year of formal matriculation.
 If you have completed only one semester, a conditional decision will be made based upon hours completed.
 Acceptance will be contingent upon receipt of a transcript reflecting all matriculation including the second semester.

 - A second letter of good standing will need to be sent when the final transcript is sent.